pythoninchemistry/intro_python_chemists/content/contributing.md

 **Projects** are used to describe the broader picture of the `intro_python_chemists` project.
 More information about the overall project plan can be found on the Github [projects page](https://github.com/pythoninchemistry/intro_python_chemists/projects).

+## On coding style

+In this book we prioritise readibility and understandability of code over everything else.
+Therefore, the code herein will **not** necessarily adhere to PEP8 or any other standard, in particular if it sacrifices the educational utility of the material.
+**All** issues opened that are based purely on standard adherence **will** be closed without considering.
+However, we are open to issues and pull requests that discuss/improve coding style **if** the focus is on making the code clearer for the learner.

 ## Making a contribution

 The most likely place that you will contribute is in the [`content`](https://github.com/pythoninchemistry/intro_python_chemists/tree/master/content) of the book.